Vysoká škola manažmentu / City University of Seattle programs

 Courses taught in English

 Please, select 3-4 courses per one term from the schedule ONLY.
+Schedule will be announced later.

 B.S.B.A.
 (Bachelor of Science in Business Administration)